This Navy SEAL-Inspired Home Gym Delivers Huge Gains in a Small Package

-With the launch of the TRX Home2, you can finally bring the Navy SEAL-approved workout system home with you.
+With the launch of the TRX Home2, you can truly bring the Navy SEAL-approved workout system home with you.
 The TRX Home2 is the ultimate at-home (or outdoor) workout tool.
 All you need is an anchor that will hold your weight; then you can break a sweat any time, any place.
-I took the TRX home to see how it fared in a New York City apartment.
+So I took the TRX home to see how it fared in a New York City apartment.

 The Good: With the purchase of every TRX Home2 system comes a free 12-month membership to the TRX app’s cache of workouts.
 It’s relatively easy to set up, and the variety of exercises will keep you motivated for days.
 If you don’t have a gym membership, this could be your new go-to.
-With a five year warranty and a TRX concierge, any help you need with setup or use is at your fingertips.
+With a five-year warranty and a TRX concierge, any help you need with setup or use is at your fingertips.

 Watch Out For: If you’ve never used a TRX system before, I’d recommend checking out the ‘Find a Gym or Coach’ section in the app.
 While there are videos to accompany every single workout, feet placement and body alignment aren’t a major focus.
 It can be an intimidating tool to use at home without any human instruction, so to ensure you’re executing each move correctly, I recommend seeking out a coach as a beginner.
 A trainer can also help with modifications in case you have any injuries.
 One simple modification is to move closer or farther away from the anchor point.

 During the app workouts, I struggled with the time provided to raise and lower the straps.
 There are three lengths: high, medium and low, but a typical workout has you swapping back and forth between them.
 Dropping the straps is a breeze, but getting them both back up to the highest point took me a few tries, and often longer than the 15 seconds provided.
-With time it gets more comfortable, but initially, your 15-minute workout might take 20-minutes with all the pauses to tweak the straps.
+With time it gets more comfortable, but initially, your 15-minute workout might take 20 minutes with all the pauses to tweak the straps.

 From start to finish, it took 15 minutes — and that’s including hanging the straps, downloading the app, registering my set and activating my 12-month membership.
 Right out of the box, I downloaded the TRX app first on my iPad, which looked funny, so I swapped over to my phone and was welcomed by Randy Hetrick, a former Navy SEAL and the founder of TRX.
 While there is a small pamphlet on how to hang the straps, there aren’t explicit directions in the app or the box.
 It took me a few tries to figure out what exactly to connect to what.
 You can either use the suspension anchor or door anchor.
-I opted for the door anchor, which is no larger than a deck of cards, but somehow managed to hold all of my weight.
+I opted for the door anchor, which is no larger than a deck of cards but somehow managed to hold all of my weight.

 The pamphlet in the box also includes step-by-step instructions for the seven basic movements that are repeated in a variety of ways throughout each of the workouts: Push, Pull, Plank, Rotate, Hinge, Lunge and Squat.
 The directions explain exactly where the straps should be, foot placement, how far to bend or lower, and where to keep your gaze.
 If you dedicate time to walk through the instructions, you’ll feel confident with any move.
 I breezed over this, simply because I’ve worked out on the TRX before, but for beginners, this is incredibly useful.